Lodha Defers IPO Launch As Stock Market Faces Unrest

 This time, the company filed the draft red herring in April and is expected to launch the IPO in the coming two to three months.
 The realtor has recruited CLSA, Kotak Investment Banking, Morgan Stanley and JM Financial to manage the IPO.

-Expected to fetch the company about Rs 5,500 crore, the offering would be the country’s second-biggest property IPO ─ real estate giant DLF’s IPO of 2007 fetched the company Rs 9,200 crore, the highest in the country so far.
+The offering would be the country’s second-biggest property IPO ─ real estate giant DLF’s IPO of 2007 fetched the company Rs 9,200 crore, the highest in the country so far.
 The company would use the proceeds to cut its outstanding debts.
 As on December-end, the realtor has a debt of Rs 17,000 crore.
 However, the proposed offering would increase the realtor’s market capitalisation to Rs 38,000 crore, higher than DLF’s Rs 33,500-crore market value.

 With a vision of "Building A Better Life", the company is developing an estimated 33.8 million square foot (sqft) of prime real estate with large land reserves in the Mumbai Metropolitan Region (MMR).
 The company which also has presence in the United Kingdom has as many as 37 ongoing projects across Mumbai, Pune and London.
 Lodha Group also has land reserves of over 4,450 acre, with an estimated saleable area of 385 million sqft as of December 2017.